nafinafia757-gif/Banking-System/README.md

 Login :

-The user enters a username and password.
+The user enters a account number and password.
 The program checks if the details are correct.
 If correct, login is successful.
 If wrong, the program will stop.